Dehghanni/Teofl/Speaking.md

 - **Parents should not be allowed to watch children&#39;s grades without their permissions**

-- Some parents might always keep an eye on their children&#39;s performance, which intensifies the student&#39;s tension. parents may blame them for their failure in a course without deep knowledge for reasons.
+- Some parents might always keep an eye on their children&#39;s performance, which intensifies the student&#39;s tension.
+Parents may blame them for their failure in a course without deep knowledge for reasons.
 They intensify the tension on students.
 Which aggravate the student&#39;s spirit and crush their motivation.
 - It is immensely significant to respect individual&#39;s privacy, including children.
 Privacy is tied to freedom.
 It helps us to protect our thoughts and even physical safety.
 Parents&#39; intervention might cause a lot of pressure on children.
 For example, When I was in primary school, my parents had to sign my transcripts and it made me faintly tense.

 - **Children should learn paint or draw**